 - Some reviewers found it too big for their baby’s mouth.

 This twisty teether is a parent-favorite; it has four teething surfaces, each with a different texture.
-It can soothe sore gums AND helps promote motor and sensory development: winning!!
+It can soothe sore gums AND helps promote motor and sensory development: winning!

 - Fridge safe

 My kids LOVED their bananas!
 This teether was a serious winner in our house – so much that I bought several extras in case any got lost (truth!).
 The banana peel “handles” are easy to grab.
 The silicone bristles act as a toothbrush (of sorts) while also providing relief to sore gums.
-Comes in packs of one or two.

 - Fridge/Freezer safe